-reek shipowners, senior executives in the shipping industry, company representatives, consultants, ilies.
-The Conference is an educational and entertaining two-day event with many high-level networking urpose to educate on maritime activities.
+The "Hydra Maritime Conference" is supported by leading Greek shipowners, senior executives in the shipping industry, company representatives, consultants, academics and members of the historic Hydra Maritime families.
+The Conference is an educational and entertaining two-day event with many high-level networking opportunities.